 If your Absorption spectrum looks fine but the Stark looks noisy (providing you confirm that the glass is good) it usually means that you have bubbles on the light path and you need to make sure that the vacuum is good and helium gas flow is not too strong or too weak.

-When save the files always use “.m” in the end so MATLAB can read the files and do not use names that start with numbers.
+When save the files always have an extension of “.m” so MATLAB can read the files and do not use names that start with numbers or have math symbols in them.

-Before recording your Stark spectra, it is advisable to obtain the UV-Vis spectra of your samples, in the same solvent as you will use for the Stark, in a Stark cell, using the Uv-Vis spectrometer in Bi019.
+Before recording your Stark spectra, it is advisable to obtain the UV-Vis spectra of your samples at room temp, in the same solvent as you will use for the Stark, in a Stark cell, using the Uv-Vis spectrometer in Bi019.
 Aim for solutions with Abs (at ambient conditions) ca 0.6-0.7.
-If you cannot get Absorption higher than 0.3 then using the glycerol-background you should see the recommendations to overcome the glass-interference wiggles.
+If you cannot get Absorption higher than 0.3 then use the glycerol-background (see the recommendations above in background section) to overcome the glass-interference wiggles.

 At about 460nm you may get a spike in the data due to the slit closing.
 This can be later removed using the “bad points” functions in the fitting procedures.

+The limiting spectra is usally the Absorption spectra not the Stark especially when you want to go to low wavelengths.

 Additional Troubleshooting